monojit18/AROAutomate/README.md

       - **ARO subnet** - A completely dedicated Subnet for ARO cluster.
 No other resources to be planned on this.

         **<u>/21, 22</u>** for Dev/UAT and **<u>/18, /20</u>** for Prod id safe to choose. *If Address space is an issue then Kubenet*.
-This should be a dedicated subnet for AKS cluster.
+This should be a dedicated subnet for ARO cluster.

         The question that should debated at this stage are -

         - How many micro-services approximately to be deployed (*now* and *in future*)

         - What would the minimum and maximum no. of replicas for each

         - How much *CPU* and *Memory* that each micro-services could consume approximately

         - And based on all these –
       - What is Size of each *Node* (VM) i.e how many *Cores of CPU* and how much *GB of Runtime Memory*
           - how many *Nodes* (VMs) that the cluster could expect (*initially and when scaled up?*) – basically *minimum* and *maximum* no. of such *Nodes*

-        - Finally *maximum* number of pods or app replicas you want in each *Node* – Ideally whatever be the size of the *Node*, this value should not go beyond 40-50; not an hard and fast rule but with standard VM sizes like 8 Core 16 GB, 40-50 *Pods* per *Node* is good enough Based on all these info, let us try to define a formulae to decide what would be the address space of VNET and Subnet for AKS.
+        - Finally *maximum* number of pods or app replicas you want in each *Node* – Ideally whatever be the size of the *Node*, this value should not go beyond 40-50; not an hard and fast rule but with standard VM sizes like 8 Core 16 GB, 40-50 *Pods* per *Node* is good enough Based on all these info, let us try to define a formulae to decide what would be the address space of VNET and Subnet for ARO.

           Let us assume,

           **Np** = Max.
 Number of Pods in each Node (Ideally should not be more ethan 40-50)

           **Nd** = Max.
 Number of Nodes possible (approx.)

-        Then the total no. of addresses that you would need in AKS Subnet = ***(Np \* (Nd + 1) + Np)\***
+          Then the total no. of addresses that you would need in ARO Subnet = ***(Np \* (Nd + 1) + Np)\***

           *+1 for reserved IP by system for each Node*

           *+Np for additional IPs you might need while Upgrade* – normally K8s system will pull down one Node at a time, transfer all workloads to another Node and then upgrade the previous Node

           It is advisable to keep some more in buffer based on workloads and other unforeseen situations

           What we have seen, for high end workloads, ideally for a *DEV-UAT* cluster, we should go with **/21 or /22** which means around 2k or 1k *Nodes*.

           *PROD* cluster should have a bit more like **/18 or /20** which means around 16k or 4k *Nodes*

+        - Please note that for ARO cluster -

+          - Minimum 3 Master Nodes and 3 Worker Nodes are needed
+      - Master Nodes are to sized at minimum Standard D8s v3 *(8 vcpus, 32 GiB memory)*
+          - Worker Nodes are sized at minimum Standard D4s v3 *(4 vcpus, 16 GiB memory)*

   - **APIM subnet** (*Optional*) - One dedicated subnet for APIM.
 Two options are there - External VNET or Internal VNET.

         In case of *Internal* - the endpoint is completely private.

         In cade of *External* - the ingress to VNET is allowed by default and hence a proper NSG has to be added to control ingress access only from *Application Gateway*

         The address

     - *Same VNET or Separate VNET*?
-If one APIM across entire org then should be in a separate VNET and then peering with AKS VNET
+If one APIM across entire org then should be in a separate VNET and then peering with ARO VNET

     - *Address Space* - **/29** is enough for both DEV and PROD

     - **Integration Services VNET** - Provide Private endpoint for these all integration services peered with *ARO VNET* viz.

       - *Azure Container Registry aka ACR*

       - *Azure KeyVault*

       - *Storage*

       - *Azure SQL DB*

       - *Azure Redis Cache*

       - *Cosmos DB*

       - *Azure Service Bus*

     - **DevOps VNET** - *Self-hosted* DevOps agents - *Linux* or *Windows*; peered with *ARO VNET*

     - **NSGs to be decided Upfront**

       - Decide basic NSGs for all the subnets
       - Some important *Inbound* rules to be followed -
         - App G/W allows communication only from Azure Front door